mineral-ui/design-assets/readme.md

 **Note: Any symbols under "partial" is for construction purposes only.
 Symbols to build UI will not be located in these menus.**

+## 3. Updating repository

+### Updating your library

+1. Commit any changes you have made to your library using the command `git commit -a -m "notes here"` Where you can put any notes you would like.
+2. use command `git pull -X theirs` this way it will auto merge any conflicts with the latest master.
+If you don't do this merge conflicts may arise that are unfixable.

+### Troubleshooting

+If you do end up with merge conflicts, the best option to fix is using command `git reset --hard` and afterwards doing `git pull -X theirs` to get the latest libraries.

+If your library isn't matching your selected theme after an update - you may need to update the theme library files again. (*Note, updating will not break symbol links in your design files*)

 Music in videos by: www.bensound.com